HAECHI-LABS/vvisp-sample/vvisp.md

 >>
 ```

-You can see lists of commands you can use in `vvisp console`
+You can see lists of commands you can use in `vvisp console`.

-- `register` is for contracts not included in `service.vvisp.json` but exists in `contractApis/`
+- `register`: For contracts not included in `service.vvisp.json` but exists in `contractApis/`.
+You can register an address.

-- `list` is a command you can see which contracts you can use
+- `list` : A command you can see which contracts you can use.
-- `show` : show methods of a certain contract
+- `show` : Show methods of a certain contract.
-- `call` : call function with prarameters
+- `call` : Call a function with parameters.

-lets start with `show`
+Let's start with `show`

 ```shell
 >> show Haechi